Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Introduction

-To avoid this, we further leverage \textit{inter-consistency}, which captures the agreement between generated outputs from diverse perspectives.
-In this paper, we propose the Multi-Perspective Self-Consistency (MPSC) framework, a novel decoding strategy for LLM that incorporates both inter-consistency across multiple perspectives and intra-consistency within a single perspective.
-Figure \ref{fig:diff_between_methods} provides a high-level comparison between previous works and our proposed framework.
-Specifically, we prompt the LLM to generate diverse outputs from multiple perspectives simultaneously, treating them as vertices in a graph.
-We then establish connections (i.e. edges) based on the pairwise agreement of vertices from different perspectives.
+In our framework, various verification techniques from software engineering can be included as extended perspectives for better reasoning.
+Specifically, we prompt the LLM to simultaneously generate diverse outputs from three well-established perspectives in software engineering, namely \textit{Solution}, \textit{Specification} and \textit{Test case} \cite{abrahamsson2017agile}.
+Solutions implement the desired functionality, specifications demonstrate the intended properties in formal language, while test cases outline the expected behavior for some specific inputs.
+Then, we treat these model outputs as vertices in a graph, and establish connections (i.e. edges) based on the pairwise agreement of vertices from different perspectives.
 Our goal is to identify the most reliable output using a score function, which evaluates all vertices by considering both intra- and inter-consistency information encoded in the graph.
-Specifically, the intra-consistency information guides the function to favor the most internally consistent output within a single perspective, while inter-consistency ensures that the scores for two statements from different perspectives are similar if they reach a consensus.
+Specifically, the intra-consistency information guides the function to favor the most internally consistent output within a single perspective, while inter-consistency ensures that the scores for two outputs from different perspectives are similar if they reach a consensus.
 We formalize the learning process of the score function as an optimization problem adhering to these two consistency criteria and leverage an iterative algorithm proposed by \citet{zhou2003Ranking} to achieve this goal.